nationalarchives/design-system/src/content/required-content/index.md

 For services that don’t sit under the root domain (including subdomains), or use different domains entirely, the service must have its own accessibility statement.
 An example is [this design system’s accessibility statement](../../accessibility/).

+### Writing an accessibility statement

 GOV.UK has published an [example accessibility statement](https://www.gov.uk/government/publications/sample-accessibility-statement) to get you started.

+In order to properly complete an accessibility statement, you need to have your service audited.

+You can audit your service yourself as long as you declare this in the accessibility statement.
+A better option is to use someone like the [Digital Accessibility Centre](https://digitalaccessibilitycentre.org/) (DAC) to check your service.
+DAC have access to people with real accessibility needs and are capable of assessing all aspects of WCAG compliance.

 ## Cookies